5 Dental Milestones for Children

 5. Wisdom Teeth Removal

 Wisdom teeth are often referred to as “third molars.”
 Most people will have all four, one in each quadrant of the mouth.
-However, there are people who may have none, fewer, or more than the typical four.
-It is extremely rare to have more than four, but not impossible, and these are called supernumerary teeth.
+However, some people may have none, fewer, or more than the typical four.
+It is extremely rare to have more than four (but not impossible) and these are called supernumerary teeth.

-Time to Make a Pediatric Dentist Appointment with Dr. Kevin Mahoney
+Make a Pediatric Dentist Appointment with Dr. Kevin Mahoney!

 At any point of these five milestones (and forever after these milestones have been reached), you and your child should be visiting a pediatric dentist at least twice a year.
-It is essential that teeth are cleaned regularly to prevent tooth decay, prevent plaque, stop gum disease, and ultimately improve your smile.
+Teeth must be cleaned regularly to prevent tooth decay, prevent plaque, stop gum disease, and ultimately improve your smile.
 Looking for a local dentist for your family in Erie, PA?
-Get in touch with us today and let’s see what we can do for you!
+Get in touch with us today and see what we can do for you!

 Schedule Appointment